Active Substance: pertuzumab

 What measures are being taken to ensure the safe and effective use of Perjeta?

-In addition, the company that markets Perjeta will carry out two studies to assess the effects of using Perjeta and trastuzumab together with two different types of cancer medicine, in patients with HER2-positive breast cancer that is metastatic or has come back after treatment.
+The company that markets Perjeta will carry out a study to assess the effects of using Perjeta and trastuzumab together with a type of cancer medicines called taxanes, in previously untreated patients with HER2-positive metastatic or locally advanced breast cancer.

 Other information about Perjeta